 This module reinforces the likelihood approach taken in second year Statistics for single parameter statistical models, and extends this to problems where the probability for the data depends on more than one unknown parameter.

-The aim of this module is to provide third year students with more options of applicable topics which draw upon second year pure mathematics courses and provide opportunities for further study.
-The theory of Linear systems is engineering mathematics.
+The aim of this module is to provide third year students with more options of applicable topics which draw upon second year pure mathematics modules and provide opportunities for further study.
+The theory of linear systems is engineering mathematics.

 In the mid nineteenth century, the engineer Watt used a governor to control the amount of steam going into an engine, so that the input of steam reduced when the engine was going too quickly, and the input increased when the engine was going too slowly.
 Maxwell then developed a theory of controllers for various mechanical devices, and identified properties such as stability.
 The crucial idea of a controller is that the output can be fed back into the system to adjust the input.

 The module then describes feedback control for linear systems.
-The main result describes all the linear controllers that stabilize a (A,B,C,D) system.
+The main result describes all the linear controllers that stabilise a (A,B,C,D) system.

-This module is designed to give you an opportunity to consider key issues in the teaching and learning of mathematics.
+Students will be given an opportunity to consider key issues in the teaching and learning of mathematics during this module.
 Whilst it is an academic study of mathematics education and not a training course for teachers, it does provide an excellent foundation for a PGCE especially in preparing students to write academically.

-Having studies Mathematics for many years, you are well-placed to reflect upon that experience and attempt to make sense of it in the light of theoretical frameworks developed by researchers in the field.
-Within this course we hope to help you with this process so that as a Mathematics graduate you will be able to contribute knowledgeably to future debate about the ways in which your subject is treated within the education system.
+Having studied mathematics for many years, students are well-placed to reflect upon that experience and attempt to make sense of it in the light of theoretical frameworks developed by researchers in the field.
+This module will help them with this process so that as mathematics graduates they will be able to contribute knowledgeably to future debate about the ways in which this subject is treated within the education system.